 Additionally, Creative Automation presents a viable alternative to Google’s dynamic display ads, as they soon will not function using cookies.
 By making various elements within the advertising template dynamic or swappable, it’s easier for digital creative leads to make changes in the copy, Call to Action, background color, scene order, tone of voice, etc.

 Menial versioning tasks should be left to the robots, while pushing the right ads is an intricate process that should be backed up by expert (human) reasoning.
 But as the advertising industry navigates cookieless cupboards, the role of contextual targeting or advertising will continue to gain prominence.
-This means that modern cookieless targeting will utilize machine learning and artificial intelligence (AI) to serve relevant ads based on the content of a page someone is visiting at that very moment.
+This means that modern cookieless targeting will utilise machine learning and artificial intelligence (AI) to serve relevant ads based on the content of a page someone is visiting at that very moment (or even the location or weather at the time).

-- When cookies go, advertisers will no longer be able to easily tap into the proven interests and behaviors of those shoppers they want to know about.
+- When cookies go, advertisers will no longer be able to easily tap into the proven interests and behaviours of those shoppers they want to know about.

 - Users can still decide to “opt in” and allow cookies if they wish.
 However, audience sizes will reduce to an extent that the data is no longer scalable for any worthy media buying activity, likely amounting to low conversion rates.